Level-k Thinking in the Extensive Form: Level- Thinking in the Extensive Form

-Above example shows that at level $2$, only strategies differ between strong level-$k$ thinking and normal-form level-$k$ thinking but not outcomes.
+Above example shows that at level $2$, only strategies differ between strong level-$k$ thinking and level-$k$ thinking in the normal form but not outcomes.
 One could argue that this fact is behaviorally irrelevant at level $2$ as only outcomes ``should'' matter.
 Note though that strategies could be elicited via the strategy method (Selten, 1967) so that not just outcomes of the game in extensive form are behaviorally relevant.
 Nevertheless, even if one takes the view that only outcomes matter, it should be noted that in this example outcomes differ at level $k \geq 3$ as well.
-Moreover, the next example shows that already at level $2$, outcomes of strong level-$k$ thinking can differ from normal-form level-$k$ thinking.
+Moreover, the next example shows that already at level $2$, outcomes of strong level-$k$ thinking can differ from level-$k$ thinking in the normal form.

-\begin{ex} \textbf{\emph{(Strong level-$2$ outcomes refine normal-form level-$2$ outcomes)}} Consider the game in Figure~\ref{HMS} from Heifetz, Meier, and Schipper (2021) (i.e., HMS game for short): The strong level-$k$ thinking strategies and the normal-form level-$k$ thinking strategies (both with uniform level-$1$ beliefs) are printed in Table~\ref{solutions_table} for any $k \geq 1$.
-We observe that at level $2$, the strong level-$2$ thinking strategies are $\{(O_1, *), (C_1, c_1)\}$ and $\{(C_2, *)\}$ for players 1 and 2, respectively, while for normal-form level-$2$ thinking they are $S_1$ and $\{(C_2, *)\}$ for players 1 and 2, respectively.
+\begin{ex} \textbf{\emph{(Strong level-$2$ outcomes refine level-$2$ thinking outcomes in the normal form)}} Consider the game in Figure~\ref{HMS} from Heifetz, Meier, and Schipper (2021) (i.e., HMS game for short): The strong level-$k$ thinking strategies and the level-$k$ thinking strategies in the normal form (both with uniform level-$1$ beliefs) are printed in Table~\ref{solutions_table} for any $k \geq 1$.
+We observe that at level $2$, the strong level-$2$ thinking strategies are $\{(O_1, *), (C_1, c_1)\}$ and $\{(C_2, *)\}$ for players 1 and 2, respectively, while for level-$2$ thinking in the normal form they are $S_1$ and $\{(C_2, *)\}$ for players 1 and 2, respectively.
 (Again, we let ``$*$'' stand for any action.)
-In particular, normal-form level-$2$ thinking allows the outcome with payoffs $(5, -10)$ to emerge while this is ruled out with strong level-$2$ thinking.
-The reason is that under normal-form level-$2$ thinking, player $1$ is indifferent among all strategies in the normal-form since he believes that player $2$ plays $O_2$.
-In contrast, in the extensive-form, when player $1$ reaches his second information set, he is certain that player $2$ does not follow strong level-$1$ thinking but must be ``level-$0$''.
+In particular, level-$2$ thinking in the normal form allows the outcome with payoffs $(5, -10)$ to emerge while this is ruled out with strong level-$2$ thinking.
+The reason is that under level-$2$ thinking in the normal form, player $1$ is indifferent among all strategies in the normal form since he believes that player $2$ plays $O_2$.
+In contrast, in the extensive form, when player $1$ reaches his second information set, he is certain that player $2$ does not follow strong level-$1$ thinking but must be ``level-$0$''.
 Consequently, at his second information set, he has uniform beliefs about the actions of player $2$ at the last information set, with which only $c_1$ is rational. \end{ex}